 Online therapy options are helpful for increasing access to care in a number of ways.
 First, you do not have to drive to get to your therapist or counselor if you see a therapist in a fully remote setting.
 This is helpful both for those who aren’t able to drive to appointments and for those who live far away from a provider who meets their mental health needs.

-Second, many online therapy websites have a diverse selection of providers who have different backgrounds and specialties.
+Second, many websites have a diverse selection of occupational health providers who have different backgrounds and specialties.
 This means that you are more likely not only to find care but the right kind of care, if applicable.

 4. Increase research and access to help in underserved areas